653 Chenery Street

 Then we finish out the week of shows Saturday night 9/28 at 7:30pm with the towering master of tenor saxophone (and many other reeds), Noel Jewkes.
 Noel brings his fine quartet that includes Grant Levin on piano, Chris Amberger on bass and Mark Lee on drums.
 Exceptional jazz beautifully played.
 We’re always grateful when any of these four fine musicians crosses the Bird & Beckett stage and most especially when Noel Jewkes, aka Dr. Legato, is leading the charge.

 After Noel & Co. finish their date, we’ll close up shop and be gone Sunday to Monterey!
 No jam session this month, sorry to say!
-Watch for that to resume the last Sunday of October.
+Try Madrone Art Bar on Divis for that, late in the evening.
+Watch for our last-Sunday-of-the-month session to resume at the end of October.

 TAKE OUR SURVEY